-But did you know that, in total, there are actually eight different types of herpes that can affect humans, ranging from the relatively common HSV-1 to recurrent viruses such as HHV-3 (shingles), HHV-4, and recently observed forms of the virus, such as HHV-6, 7 and 8?
+But did you know that, in total, there are actually eight different types of herpes that can affect humans, ranging from the relatively common HSV-1, to recurrent viruses like HHV-3 (shingles), HHV-4 and recently observed forms of the virus, such as HHV-6, 7 and 8?

 And of these, one type of herpesvirus (HHV-6), can be divided into two separate viruses.
-There are also more than 130 forms of herpes that can affect animals, although few of the viruses are of concern for humans.
+There are over 100 forms of herpes that can affect animals, although few of the viruses are of concern for humans.

-Herpes simplex virus 1, or HSV-1, is the most common type of herpes virus.
-Around 65% of all people aged 14-49 are infected with HSV-1, making it one of the most common viral infections in the world.
+Herpes simplex virus 1, or HSV-1, is the most common type of herpesvirus.
+Around 65 percent of all people aged 14-49 are infected with HSV-1, making it one of the most common viral infections in the world.

 HSV-1 can affect the mouth and lips (oral herpes) or genitals (genital herpes).
 The virus causes outbreaks of herpes sores on the mouth or genitals.
 Many people with HSV-1 are asymptomatic, meaning they never experience any symptoms even after they’re infected with the virus.
 It also means that HSV-1 transmission is very common, if you're not careful (And even if you are).

-Herpes simplex virus, of HSV-2, is the second most common type of herpes virus.
+Herpes simplex virus, of HSV-2, is the second most common type of herpesvirus.
 Like HSV-1, it is highly contagious and spreads through direct contact.
-About 11% of people aged 14 to 49 are infected with HSV-2, although many never experience any symptoms.
+About 11 percent of people aged 14 to 49 are infected with HSV-2, although many never experience any symptoms.